JulieRauer/Questionnaire/Questionnaire_After.md

 <pre>1	2	3	4	5 <pre>

+## HOPE Smartphone App:

 29. Is generating a sentence simple and easy?

-(1 - easy, 5 - difficult)
+Circle: 1 - easy, 5 - difficult)

 <pre>1	2	3	4	5 <pre>

 30. Are the icons clear?

-(1 - vivid, 5 - undecipherable)
+Circle: 1 - vivid, 5 - undecipherable)

 <pre>1	2	3	4	5 <pre>

 31. Are the icons recognizable?

-(1 - easy to recognize, 5 - unrecognizable)
+Circle: 1 - easy to recognize, 5 - unrecognizable)

 <pre>1	2	3	4	5 <pre>

 32. Are the sounds audible?

-(1 - easy to hear, 5 - undecipherable)
+Circle: 1 - easy to hear, 5 - undecipherable)

 <pre>1	2	3	4	5 <pre>